alexpearce/home/_posts/tips/2012-11-02-fixing-a-tmva-error.md

 ---
 layout: post
-title: Fixing a TMVA Error
+title: Fixing a TMVA error
 category: Tips
 tags: [ROOT, TMVA, Physics]
 description: One solution for the TMVA error “signal and background histograms have different or invalid dimensions”.